ktoso/rx-wiki/Combining-Observables.md

 If any of the individual Observables passed into `Observable.merge()` aborts by calling `onError`, the `Observable.merge()` call itself will immediately abort and call `onError`.
 If you would prefer a merge that continues emitting the results of the remaining, error-free Observables before reporting the error, use `Observable.mergeDelayError()` instead.

 ## mergeDelayError()

-#### Combine multiple Observables into one but delay errors until completion
+#### combine multiple Observables into one but delay errors until completion

 [[images/rx-operators/mergeDelayError.png]]